openstack/kolla/doc/image-building.rst

 Known issues
 ============

-1. Can't build base image because docker fails to install systemd.
+1. Can't build base image because docker fails to install systemd or httpd.

    There are some issues between docker and AUFS.
-The simple workaround to avoid the issue is that add ``-s devicemapper`` to ``DOCKER_OPTS``.
-Get more information about the issue from DockerBug_.
+The simple workaround to avoid the issue is that add ``-s devicemapper`` or ``-s btrfs`` to ``DOCKER_OPTS``.
+Get more information about `the issue from the Docker bug tracker <https://github.com/docker/docker/issues/6980>`_ and `how to configure Docker with BTRFS backend <https://docs.docker.com/engine/userguide/storagedriver/btrfs-driver/#prerequisites>`_.

 2. Mirrors are unreliable.